SchwabischesBauernbrot/lynxphp/README.md

+LynxPHP aims to be the Wordpress of imageboards that's easily installable on shared hosting with the features of LynxChan.
+While designed for small communities it can be used for larger ones.

 Goals
 - 3 distinct pieces
+- all similar functionality grouped into modules
 - Works on shared hosting and is easy to install as any PHP/MySQL web app
-- Raw php/js, no framework to learn
+- Raw php/js, in hopes to require less frameworks to learn
 - documentation before code
 - aim for the lynxchan feature set
 - backend REST API that mobile clients can talk to directly